 Dr. James Dobson makes a classic comparison: If you were to drive on a bridge without railings, you would probably drive closer towards the middle of the road, and even then you’d feel anxious.
 Railings are equivalent to boundaries – when they are present, we feel secure and actually experience less restriction.
 If children do not know where the lines are, they have no notion of how far they can go before something awful happens, and therefore they feel insecure.
 (Note: This does not mean that they won’t test the boundaries you put up!
 They are still human.)

 Furthermore, discipline has long-term, life-altering effects.
 If we allow our children to be guided by their own will, we breed adults who have no self-control.
-A four-year-old taking cookies from the pantry may seem cute; a 15-year-old taking alcohol from the bar, not so much; a 30-year-old taking money from his company – downright criminal.
+A four-year-old helping himself to cookies from the pantry without permission may seem cute; a 15-year-old taking alcohol from the bar, not so much; a 30-year-old taking money from his company – downright criminal.
 Not all undisciplined children end up lawless, but it’s much harder for them to become agreeable, successful adults.

 Why parents need it?

 If our goal is to be our child’s friend, we are looking for double trouble.
 In the first place, we set ourselves up for rejection, because most children do not want a parent as their best friend, and will soon go looking for a more suitable playmate.
 Ouch!
 Secondly, we set ourselves up for chaos.
-Without discipline, we subject ourselves to the fickle, immature will of our children as the reigning force in the home.
-We’re speaking a person not yet able to spell “orderliness” deciding how the household is run…
+Without discipline, we subject ourselves to the fickle, immature, demanding will of our children as the reigning force in the home.
+This creates tension and misery for the entire family – including the child.
+Children who hold the reins are miserable, moany and demanding.
+When the parents have well established loving authority, children are at peace, feel more secure and are just far happier little humans.

 How discipline differs from punishment

-Punishment is merely a component of discipline, and certainly not the most important one.
-It allows a child to experience a negative consequence for deliberately misbehaving.
-It is a momentary procedure in the ongoing act of discipline.
-Provided the punishment is not too harsh (instilling fear or rebellion) or too mild (effectively making a mockery of the practice and encouraging further misconduct), it is an effective tool in our discipline kit.
+Punishment is about revenge and is implemented in anger.
+Consequences, however, are implemented in empathy when boundaries are crossed and should be used as a component in discipline – one of the tools in your discipline tool box.
+After all, consequences are a normal part of life.
+You speed, you’ll get a fine or cause and accident; you slack at work and you’ll lose your job.
+Consequences are only used for deliberate misbehaviour.
+Provided the consequence is not too harsh (instilling fear or rebellion) or too mild (effectively making a mockery of the practice and encouraging further misconduct), it is an effective tool in our discipline kit.
 It teaches children that the world works according to rules, and that it is unpleasant or even dangerous not to follow them.
-They will inevitably encounter this law of life – better it is introduced by someone who loves them.
-Read more about punishment here.
+They will inevitably encounter this law of life (be it at school, their boss and/or the law) – better it is introduced by someone who loves them nice and early in their lives.
+Read more about consequences here.

 Remember that our end game is to raise optimally functional, emotionally stable, altruistic adults.
 To this purpose, I dare you to discipline!